13 Places to Stargaze in New Jersey 2025

 • Alcoholic beverages and tobacco are forbidden in the park.

 • The park is tick-infested.
-Tourists must carry insect repellents, tuck pants in socks, and regularly maintain body hygiene.
+Tourists must carry insect repellents, tuck their pants into their socks, and regularly maintain body hygiene.

 • Feeding wild animals is prohibited.